 Some simple precautions can minimize the trauma of dealing with hotel bedbugs.

-The creepiest thing about checking into a hotel room these days is the thought that you may find bedbugs waiting there to greet you.
+The creepiest thing about checking into a hotel room is the thought that you may find bedbugs waiting there to greet you.
 Unfortunately, the more often you travel, the greater the risk.
 They seem to be everywhere.

 Here are some precautionary steps you can take to avoid bedbugs the next time you check in to a hotel–and, hopefully, sleep more peacefully: